7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 The OPS-Core AMP with NFMI Earplugs is the Holy Grail headset that special forces use.

 Why?
-Normally, combining earplugs and earmuffs maxes out protection at the cost of sound quality and directional hearing.
+Combining most earplugs and muffs costs you some sound quality and directional hearing.

 Special forces need to sneak around and detect enemies, so that doesn't work.